-To obtain a better understanding of the effect of these changing conditions, we focus on the results of 30 specialty insurers that are primarily physician owned or operated and that write primarily medical malpractice business.
+To obtain a better understanding of the effect of these changing conditions, we focus on the results of 29 specialty insurers that are primarily physician owned or operated and that write primarily medical malpractice business.
 Their results reflect the dynamics of the medical malpractice line.
-This sample represents about one-third of the insured exposures in the United States.
+This sample represents about one-third of the insured exposures reported by the insurance industry in the United States.